The-Swarm-Corporation/NewsAgent/README.md

 - **Custom Feature Development**
 - **Integration Assistance** for your existing platforms (CRM, ERP, etc.)

-For more information on enterprise solutions, contact us at [enterprise@newsagent.com](mailto:enterprise@newsagent.com).
+For more information on enterprise solutions, contact us at [kye@swarms.world](mailto:kye@swarms.world).

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to **NewsAgent**, please open an issue or submit a pull request via our [GitHub repository](https://github.com/your-repo/news-agent).
+If you'd like to contribute to **NewsAgent**, please open an issue or submit a pull request via our [GitHub repository](https://github.com/The-Swarm-Corporation/NewsAgent).

 ## License